dell/csm-docs/content/docs/concepts/resiliency/_index.md

 * Pods that use persistent volumes from multiple CSI drivers.
 This _cannot_ be supported because multiple controller-podmons (one for each driver type) would be trying to manage the failover with conflicting actions.

 * Resiliency is not supported for ReadWriteMany volumes in CSM.
-If a node has multiple pods accessing the same volumes, once a pod cleanup occurs, the volumes will be fenced on that node and will no longer be available to any pods using those volumes
+If a node has multiple pods accessing the same volumes, once a pod cleanup occurs, the volumes are fenced on that node and are no longer be available to any pods using those volumes

 * Multiple instances of the same driver type (for example, two CSI drivers for PowerFlex deployments)